This article is a guide to help GeForce NOW RTX 3080 members set up their macOS for the best streaming experience.

 - Max bit rate.
 We recommend Auto, but you can select whatever value you want.

 - Resolution.
 This should match the maximum allowed by your monitor or notebook, but make sure it’s set to your desired resolution.
+Some resolutions will not be visible if your device does not meet the hardware requirements.

 - Frame rate.
 You will need to set this to 120 FPS if you wish to see the full benefit from your RTX 3080 membership on 120Hz or faster refresh rate monitors or notebooks.
+We recommend users with 60Hz monitors set the streaming frame rate to 60 FPS and Vsync to Adaptive.
+Setting the streaming frame rate to 120 FPS can reduce latency, but will result in tearing on screen.
+NOTE: 3840x2160 streaming resolution is currently limited to 60 FPS.

 Monitor Refresh Rate